A Resolution-Based Interactive Proof System for UNSAT: Introduction

 Despite its theoretical promise, the automated reasoning community has not yet developed tools for UNSAT or QBF with interactive proof protocols.
-In a recent paper~\cite{CouillardCEM23}, Couillard, Czerner, Esparza, and Majumdar venture a possible explanation.
-They argue that all interactive certification protocols described in the literature have been designed to prove asymptotic complexity results, for which it suffices to use honest provers that construct the full truth table of the formula.
-Such provers are incompatible with automated reasoning tools, which use more sophisticated data structures and heuristics.
-To remedy this, Couillard \textit{et al.} propose to search for interactive proof protocols based on algorithms closer to those used in automatic reasoning tools.
-In~\cite{CouillardCEM23}, they consider the standard BDD-based algorithm for QBF and design an interactive proof protocol based on it.
+In a recent paper, Couillard, Czerner, Esparza, and Majumdar venture a possible explanation~\cite{CouillardCEM23}.
+They observe that the interactive certification protocols described in the literature have been designed to prove asymptotic complexity results, for which one works with a cost model that only counts the resources used by Verifier, that is, a model in which the steps of Prover have zero cost.
+Intuitively, in this approach the goal is to make Verifier faster, \emph{regardless} of the cost for Prover.
+These leads to very inefficient Provers that typically construct the complete truth table of the formula, making them incompatible with automated reasoning tools.
+Indeed, after efficiently deciding that a given formula is UNSAT using a state-of-the-art algorithm, Prover would have to compute the truth table of the formula.
+The runtime of Prover would be \emph{best-case} exponential in the number of variables, making the tool useless in practice.

+Couillard \textit{et al.}\ propose to search for interactive proof protocols where Prover uses algorithms that, while worst-case exponential, like any known algorithm for QBF, are more efficient in practice than brute force.
+In~\cite{CouillardCEM23} they consider the standard BDD-based algorithm for QBF and design an interactive protocol based on it.

-While BDDs are still considered interesting for QBF, the consensus is that they are not state-of-the-art for UNSAT due to their high memory consumption.
-In this paper we initiate the study of interactive certification for SAT-solving algorithms closer to the ones used in tools.
+In this paper, we initiate the study of interactive certification for UNSAT for Provers based on more efficient SAT-solving algorithms than pure brute-force.
 For this, given an algorithm $\Algorithm$ and an interactive protocol $P$, both for UNSAT, we say that $P$ is \emph{competitive} for $\Algorithm$ if the ratio between the runtime of Prover in $P$ and the runtime of $\Algorithm$ on inputs of length $n$ is bounded by a polynomial in $n$.
-So, loosely speaking, if $P$ is competitive with $\Algorithm$, then one can add interactive verification to $\Algorithm$ with only polynomial overhead.
-The general question we address is: which algorithms for UNSAT have competitive interactive proof protocols?
+So, loosely speaking, if $P$ is competitive for $\Algorithm$, then one can add interactive verification to $\Algorithm$ with only polynomial overhead.
+For example, Provers based on computing the truth table are not competitive with respect to any (reasonable variant of) resolution: Indeed, it is easy to construct a family of formulas with an arbitrary number of variables such that resolution takes polynomial time in the size of the formula, while constructing the truth table takes exponential time.
+This raises the question whether it is possible to design interactive protocols that are competitive for algorithms more efficient than brute-force methods.